lemocla/Which-way-is-up/documentation/features/features.md

  - ## **Signup page**

-   The sign up page features a form asking the user for his email address, username and password.
+   The sign up page features a form asking users for heir email address, username and password.
 Once submitted users will be asked to confirm their email address to complete the registration process.
 Users will also be able to navigate to the login page, if they already have an account.

    Upon successfully registration to the website, users will be informed via a toast message displayed a the top of the page.